homebrew-ec-foss/homebrew-internethome/src/posts/eBPF_Workshop.md

 } syscall_count_map SEC(".maps");
 ```

-This defines a bpf map of type ‘HASH’ that allows us to store key value pairs, where the keys are of 32 bit integers (which will store the respective pid) and values are the number of syscalls made by the particular process.
-Once again, we’re using the `SEC` macro to add a map section in the object file.
+This defines a bpf map of type ‘HASH’ that allows us to store key value pairs, where the keys are of 32 bit integers (which will store the respective PIDs) and values are the number of syscalls made by the particular process.
+Once again, we’re using the `SEC` macro to add a map section to the object file.

 Now for the main counting program: